 Later, Hays commanded the force against the invasion from Mexico of 1842.
 During the Mexican–American War (1846–1848), Hays commanded the First Regiment of Texas Rangers at the Battle of Monterrey, established six companies along the northern and western frontier of Texas.
 He then commanded the Second of Texas Rangers in Winfield Scott's Mexico City campaign.
 Later, while fighting under Gen. Joseph Lane, who was defending the American line of communications with Vera Cruz, Hays defeated superior numbers of Mexican cavalry at the Affair at Galaxara Pass and Mexican guerillas in the Skirmish at Matamoros and the action of Sequalteplan.
 The Rangers excelled during this conflict, gaining nationwide fame.
 Hays was the first to use the Navy Colt Paterson five-shot revolver.
 He expedited Samuel Walker to meet with Samuel Colt which led to the design of the legendary Colt Walker six-shot revolver used in the Old West.

-Governor Hall was born in Surrey County, North Carolina and moved with his parents to Tennessee at the age of ten.
-In 1796 he was commissioned a Second
+Born in Surrey County, North Carolina and moved with his parents to Tennessee at the age of ten.
+In 1796 he was commissioned a Second Major in the Sumner County Militia and became Colonel and ultimately Brigadier-Genera

-Governor Hall was born in Surrey County, North Carolina and moved with his parents to Tennessee at the age of ten.
+Born in Surrey County, North Carolina and moved with his parents to Tennessee at the age of ten.
 In 1796 he was commissioned a Second Major in the Sumner County Militia and became Colonel and ultimately Brigadier-General in the Tennessee Volunteer Infantry.
 He served four terms in the Tennessee House of Representatives and four in the Tennessee Senate.
 As Senate Speaker in 1829, he became governor upon the resignation of Sam Houston, serving until the inauguration of his successor.
 Two years later he was elected to a single term in the U.S. House of Representatives, after which he retired to his estate near Castalian Springs in Sumner County.
 There he wrote Early History of the Southwest.
 He was a delegate to the Nashville Convention of 1850, which considered means by which Southern states might protect the rights of their people in the U.S. territories.
 Hall died at his home in Sumner County, where he is buried in the family graveyard.

 Andrew Jackson was the seventh President of the United States from 1829 to 1837, seeking to act as the direct representative of the common man.